GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 5. Walk selected pin masks with a `while (remainingPins != GPIO_PIN_NONE)` loop that extracts and clears the lowest selected bit each iteration.
 Do not scan all 16 possible pins when only a sparse mask was requested.
-6. Convert each extracted single-pin mask to a `gpio_pin_index_t` before entering codec codecs.
+6. Pass each extracted single-pin mask into codec APIs.
+Codec owns conversion to `gpio_pin_index_t` or register bit position internally.
 7. Read each touched `CRL`/`CRH` image once, and read `ODR` only when pull-state staging or extraction requires it.
 8. Stage each selected pin through codec functions.